-The normal pH value for fresh chicken meat falls in the range of 5.3 to 6.5, making chicken a slightly acidic food (3).
+The standard pH value for fresh chicken meat falls in the range of 5.3 to 6.5, making chicken a slightly acidic food (3).

-Normal pork also has an acidic pH value of 5.6 to 5.7.
-Pork meat with a higher pH value, may be dark, firm and dry (4).
+Regular pork also has an acidic pH value of 5.6 to 5.7.
+Pork meat with a higher pH value may be dark, firm, and dry (4).

 Another way of evaluating the acidity of foods is the potential renal acid load or PRAL.
 The PRAL values demonstrate how much acid or base the food produces inside the organism.

 The PRAL values for pork and chicken are 12.6 and 14.6, respectively.
 The higher this number, the more acidic the food is.

 Chicken and pork are both high-calorie foods; however, pork is slightly higher in calories.